jimasp/behave-vsc/CONTRIBUTING.md

 5. (Optional) set breakpoints in the extension code, e.g. start with a breakpoint in `src/extension.ts activate` function.
 6. (`Ctrl+Shift+D`) to open the Run and Debug side bar.
 7. Disable "raised/caught exceptions" if you have them enabled.
-8. Click the "Debug Extension" target (if "Debug Extension" is the current selection, you can just hit (`F5`) from anywhere).
+8. Click one of the "Debug Extension" targets, e.g. "Debug Extension - Workspace Simple" (if a "Debug Extension..." is the current selection, you can just hit (`F5`) from anywhere).
 9. Tips:
  	- You can relaunch the extension from the debug toolbar in the (source not host) vscode environment after changing extension code.
 	 Alternatively, you can reload (`Ctrl+R`) the vscode host environment to load your changes.